 Have you suffered from late or wrong diagnosis?
 We can help

 He did seek help at his local surgery – they followed the hospital’s diagnosis too, and his condition didn’t improve – his ankle was swollen and deformed.
-Finally, he was correctly diagnosed at another hospital, where his fracture was identified.
+Finally, he was correctly diagnosed when his fracture was confirmed at another hospital.

-Fahmidah said: “I’m delighted that I was able to help Jack to win justice after such a straightforward diagnosis was missed – he suffered not only the pain before the correct diagnosis and the aftereffects of two operations, but also loss of earnings and the worry of how the injury will affect the rest of his life.”
+Fahmidah said: “I’m delighted that I was able to help Jack after such a straightforward diagnosis was missed – he suffered not only the pain before the correct diagnosis and the after-effects of two operations, but also loss of earnings and the worry of how the injury will affect the rest of his life.”